SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    </ originalString is still equal to "hello"

-This example defines a new function called ``alignRight``, which aligns an input string to the right-hand edge of a longer output string.
+This example defines a new function called ``alignRight``, which aligns an input string to the right edge of a longer output string.
 Any space on the left is filled with a specified padding character.
 In this example, the string ``"hello"`` is converted to the string ``"-----hello"``.

-This function declares the input parameter ``string`` to be a variable parameter.
+The ``alignRight`` function declares the input parameter ``string`` to be a variable parameter.
 This means that ``string`` is now available as a local variable, initialized with the passed-in string value, and can be manipulated within the body of the function.